yuk7/crext/README.md

 This tool is command-line ext partition reader for windows.

 It can read and copy files from Ext2/Ext3/Ext4 partitions of Physical HDD/Disk image files.
-(Now support MBR only)

 **Attention:This tool is now developing and testing.**